8ctopus/paypal-rest-api/README.md

 ## demo

 Here's a code sample that shows how to make a one-time payment.
-To see all possibilites run `demo.php`.
+To see all possibilites run `php demo.php`.
 There is also a demo store using this package, check out [PayPal sandbox](https://github.com/8ctopus/paypal-sandbox).

 ```php
 use HttpSoft\Message\RequestFactory;